acgrissom/2016-ml-course/assignments/week3.md

     (j) What reason do the authors give for the inconclusive results of boosted SVMs?

-    (k)  In statistics features are called "dependent variables."
+    (k)  In statistics, features are called "dependent variables."
 In data mining, features are often called "attributes."

-    (i) What criterion is typically used to create splitting nodes in the C4.5 algorithm mentioned in this paper?  (ii) What is its relationship to KL-divergence?
-And (iii) what is this metric's relationship to entropy?
+    (1) What criterion is typically used to create splitting nodes in the C4.5 algorithm mentioned in this paper?
+(2) What is its relationship to KL-divergence?
+And (3), what is this metric's relationship to entropy?

 2. What is the loss function of a Naïve Bayes classifier (in words or as a formula)?.